cgwire/gazu/docs/source/cache.md

 # Caching

-Result of requests can be cached in memory.
+Results of requests can be cached in memory.
 By default the caching of function result is not enabled.
+Once you enable it, all functions that performs read-only operations will have their result cached id memory.

 Enable cache: